LLNL/MuyGPyS/README.md

-# Fast implementation of the local kriging GP.
+# Fast implementation of the MuyGPs Gaussian process hyperparameter estimation algorithm